punker76/gong-wpf-dragdrop/README.md

 #Release History

++ **0.1.3.5** (17 March, 2013)
+	- Issue #17: 'System.Windows.Documents.Run' is not a Visual or Visual3D' Exception
+	- Pull request #52: Sometimes ItemsControlExtensions throws an ArgumentOutOfRangeException
+	- Pull request #53: Add support for custom IDataObject implementations
+	- Issue #22: Problem with drag n drop when ContextMenu is open
+	- .NET 3.5 and .NET 4 nuget target
 + **0.1.3.4** (18 Feb, 2013)
 	- Issue #45: After doublclick, item loose focus.
 No drag drop stuff with multiple mouse clicks!
 	- Issue #46: Added a KeyStates property to the DropInfo class.